Nguyễn Văn Hiếu: Toàn Thắng 8/B/5

-Toàn Thắng TT02 (Snuol 1971)
+1971

-In the end of 1970, General Hiếu planned to lure the enemy with a regiment placed in Snuol in Cambodian territory, north of Lộc Ninh on National Route 13.
+In the end of 1970, Hiếu planned to lure the enemy with a regiment placed in Snuol in Cambodian territory, north of Lộc Ninh on National Route 13.
 The PAVN had 3 divisions (5th, 7th and 9th) operating in that area.
 III Corps was ready to commit all of its three Divisions (5th, 18th and 25th) in the event the North Vietnamese engaged one, two or all three divisions into the battlefield.
 General Trí the III Corps Commander died in a helicopter accident at the end of February 1971.
-General Minh, who replaced General Trí, did not want to follow through with the luring plan, when 8th Task Force was succeeding in attracting the PAVN who gathered two divisions (5th and 7th) around Snuol.
+General Minh, who replaced Trí, did not want to follow through with the luring plan, when 8th Task Force was succeeding in attracting the PAVN who gathered two divisions (5th and 7th) around Snuol.
 The beleaguered troops of 8th Task Force, when neither rescue column nor B-52 bombers were in sight, were about to raise the white flag to surrender to the PAVN.
 However, Hiếu executed his withdrawal plan in time to bring his troops back to Lộc Ninh.
 The troops' withdrawal was executed in three phases: